yybuxiu04/k8smeetup.github.io/docs/tasks/configure-pod-container/assign-cpu-ram-container.md

+---
----title: Assign CPU and RAM Resources to a Container
+title: Assign CPU and RAM Resources to a Container
 description: When you create a Pod, you can request CPU and RAM resources for the containers that run in the Pod.
 You can also set limits for CPU and RAM use.
 ---